 Hayes loves the Earth to the Moon route on Christmas Eve.
 It pays triple.

 But Trish, his companion on this Christmas Eve flight, offers a perspective that mixes history and the future and the meaning of Christmas all into one.

-“Boz,” by Hugo Award-winning author Kristine Kathryn Rusch, is free on this website for one week only.
+“The Taste of Miracles,” by Hugo Award-winning author Kristine Kathryn Rusch, is free on this website for one week only.

 Mae, chief linguist on the Ivoire, heads a diplomatic mission to Ukhanda.
 Her handling of relations with the Quurzod lead to a battle that causes the Ivoire’s anacapa drive to malfunction, stranding the ship in foldspace.
 Mae can’t remember what she did wrong on the mission: all she knows is that she’s one of the few survivors.
 If she doesn’t recall it, she won’t be able to prevent another disaster when the Ivoire escapes foldspace.
 If the Ivoire escapes foldspace.
 Because what no one talks about—and everyone fears—is that the Ivoire is becalmed…forever.